00:00-00:05

 Joint Involvement | Yes |

-Narrator: This patient had recently married, moved to Louisville, and started a new job, so a lot of life changes happening.
+Dr. Mark Jackson: This patient had recently married, moved to Louisville, and started a new job, so a lot of life changes happening.
 Six months after the move, his wife was actually diagnosed with breast cancer.
-So he'd been under a lot of stress already and noticed his disease had worsened, especially since his wife’s diagnosis.
+So, he'd been under a lot of stress already and noticed his disease had worsened, especially since his wife’s diagnosis.
 He'd done the usual trial of multiple over-the-counter agents that friends and family had told him about with no benefit.
+He didn't like using topical steroids, and he really didn't want to use them on his face or groin area.
+So, when I saw him, I realized he was beyond what I think would be controlled with topical therapy, so we reviewed the different traditional systemics, as well as biologic therapies.
+Although we discussed that UVB might be an option based on his skin disease, his complaints were consistent with what we see with early psoriatic joint disease, and UVB would obviously not address his joints.
+I preferred that he not take methotrexate due to his age and the other potential risks with this and the long period of time with which he might need to be on therapy.

 Caption: Patient Description